 These consulting engagements and interventions are facilitated by ICD's Teaching Fellows who bring with them years of directorship and senior management experience and know-how, culled from practices in diverse fields and functions.

-ICD is a learned society composed of over 300 professional directors practicing ethical governance.
-ICD's Fellows and Members are committed to a shared vision of a transformed corporate governance ecosystem that bears the fruits of corporate and individual social responsibility.
+ICD is a learned society composed of more than 500 professional directors practicing ethical governance.
+ICD's Members are committed to a shared vision of a transformed corporate governance ecosystem that bears the fruits of corporate and individual social responsibility.

-Fellows, Graduate Members or Associates enjoy exclusive membership privileges including:
+Fellows, Graduate Members , Regular Members, and Associates enjoy exclusive membership privileges including:

 access to monthly continuous learning, networking and fellowship events